-WiFi, Wireless Fidelity is a small network where smartphones, computers or other networkable device is connected to each other wirelessly within a small range and share internet using hotspots.
-WiFi uses radiofrequency waves for wireless highspeed internet and network connections.
-A WiFi antenna size is very small and can be put on small routers.
-Wifi can be used to connect printers, computers, gaming consoles, mobile and so on.
+WiFi is a small network where smartphones, computers or other networkable devices are connected to each other wirelessly within a small range and share Internet using hotspots.
+WiFi uses radio frequency waves for wireless high-speed Internet and network connections.
+The size of a WiFi antenna is very small and can be put on small routers.
+WiFi can be used to connect printers, computers, gaming consoles, mobile and so on.

 Ethernet is a widely used LAN standard.
 It is defined under IEEE 802.3 standards.
 It is very easy to understand, implement, maintain and is a low-cost implementation.
 It generally uses Bus Topology but other topologies can also be used.
 It is part of the Physical and Data Layer of the OSI model.